particle-iot/docs/src/content/getting-started/console/console.md

 - [Google Cloud Platform
 tutorial](/integrations/integrations/google-cloud-platform/)

+## Configuration

+Configuration is a platform‑wide capability for Particle.
+Configuration is the control plane for tailoring how devices, cloud, and applications behave, used to solve real-life problems like modem behavior and operating system level radio configuration, as well as to align user applications needs from any vertical or use case.

+Configuration scales from organization‑wide defaults, to product‑level settings, to device‑specific overrides where appropriate.

+If you have access to an organization (basic, plus, or enterprise), you can set environment variables at the organization level in the **Organization - Configuration - Environment** section.

+{{imageOverlay src="/assets/images/console/config-org.png" class="no-darken"}}

+You can also set environment variables in **Sandbox - Configuration - Environment** section.

+{{imageOverlay src="/assets/images/console/config-sandbox.png" class="no-darken"}}

+Additionally, both sandbox and organization products have their own Environment configuration.

+For more information, see:

+- [Environment](/getting-started/configuration/environment/): lightweight, non‑secret name - value pairs that shape the runtime environment.
+They are ideal for fast, system level adjustments (endpoints, feature flags, polling intervals) without changing firmware.
+Available in the cloud and in the firmware.
+- [Secrets](/getting-started/cloud/secrets/): secure, organization‑scoped values that integrations and logic can reference securely.

 ## Billing & usage

 The **Billing & Usage** page shows billing information and data usage (data operations and cellular).